f3d-app/f3d/doc/user/13-LIMITATIONS_AND_TROUBLESHOOTING.md

 - Drag and drop interaction cannot be recorded nor played back.
 - Volume rendering and HDRI support requires a decent GPU.
 - Information about the failure to load a file is not provided before VTK >= 9.4.0.
-- Streaming require different version of VTK depending of the format to read.
+- Streaming require different version of VTK depending upon the format to read.
 - Options `ui.dpi_aware` and CLI `--dpi-aware` are only supported on Windows platform.

 ### Assimp